Understanding Betrayal Trauma

 It is normal to feel distant from the world and other people after going through betrayal trauma.

-Liz Chelak, MSW, CCTSI, CRPS, a clinical social worker, has dealt with hundreds of clients who have suffered from feelings of betrayal.
+Liz Chelak, LCSW, CCTSI, CRPS, a clinical social worker, has dealt with hundreds of clients who have suffered from feelings of betrayal.
 She shares that in her professional experience, clients respond well to rational emotive behavioral therapy (REBT) and emotion focused therapy (EFT) for betrayal trauma.

 With betrayal trauma therapy, your therapist will help you: